danbev/learning-rust/README.md

 ### Path
-A path how we identify functions/variables in modules.
+A path is how we identify functions/variables in modules.
 These paths can be absolute or relative.
 An absolute path starts from the root; `crate::`, and a relative path starts with `self::`, or `super::`.
 Super is like doing `cd ..` in a terminal.